justinjiajia/personalwiki/hadoop.md

 Save and exit the editor.

-To start a Hadoop cluster we need to start both the HDFS and YARN cluster.
+To start a fully-distributed Hadoop cluster, we need to start both the HDFS and YARN cluster.

-The first time we bring up HDFS, it must be formatted.
-Format a new distributed filesystem by issuing:
+The first time we bring up HDFS, it must be formatted:

 ```bash
 $ hdfs namenode -format
 ```

-We are now ready to launch the Hadoop cluster.
 Since the **$HADOOP_CONF_DIR/workers** file and SSH trusted access are configured, the HDFS daemons can be started with a utility script.
-In order to highlight the difference introduced by executing the start-dfs.sh script, we can first check all java processes running currently on this machine.
-Issue the following commands sequentially:
+In order to highlight the difference introduced by executing the **start-dfs.sh** script, we can first check all java processes running currently on this machine by issuing the following commands sequentially:

 ```bash
 $ jps